Financially reviewed by Patrick Flood, CFA.

 On the flip side, you could get a “good” sequence where your safe withdrawal rate is 10%.
 Since we can’t know the future, the type of sequence you get is unfortunately simply a matter of luck.
 The best recent examples of getting the bad luck of a “bad sequence” would be someone entering retirement in 2000 at the height of the Dotcom Bubble or in 2008 at the start of the Global Financial Crisis.

-Still, the famous “4% rule” as a SWR for retirement planning was built based on these risks.
+Still, the famous “4% rule” as a safe withdrawal rate for retirement planning was built based on these risks.
 My separate post on sequence risk illustrates just how conservative the 4% rule is under “normal” circumstances.

 The most common criticism nowadays of the 4% rule goes something like this: Bengen’s calculation relied on historical stock and bond returns (about 10% and 5% respectively) and these assumptions may no longer work going forward if we see low stock returns and rising interest rates.